JoePue/rest-mock-app/readme.md

 # Rest Mock
-* This application allows you to mock HTTP responses
+* This application allows you to mock HTTP responses with a local http server
 * This project is based on Maven 3.3, Java 8 and Spring Boot, so before you can run this server you need to install and configure these tools

 ## Build and Start-up